A Hurwitz divisor on the Moduli of Prym curves: Admissible covers and enumerative geometry

 \subsection{Combinatorial identities}

 Another ingredient we will require is the computation of some combinatorial sums.
-We state without proof the following identities \begin{prop} We consider the sums $S_k = \sum_{s=0}^{i-1} s^k \binom{2i}{s}$ and compute the first terms to be
+We state without proof the following identities \begin{proposition} We consider the sums $S_k = \sum_{s=0}^{i-1} s^k \binom{2i}{s}$ and compute the first terms to be

 Similarly, let $T_k = \sum_{s=0}^{i-1}s^k \binom{2i-1}{s}$.
 We compute the first terms to be